shichen14/shichen14.github.io/_pages/about.md

 ---
 permalink: /
-title: "Shi Chen's Website on Economics"
+title: "Welcome to Shi Chen's Professonal Home Page!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello and welcome to my professonal home page!
+Hello and welcome!

 I am a PhD candidate in the [Department of Economics](https://www.econ.queensu.ca/) at Queen's University.
-My research focus on using micro-level data to study the interactions between labour income and household consumptions.
+My current research uses micro-level data to study the interactions between labour income and household consumption.

-I am on the 2025-2026 job market and will be available for interviews.

-Email: **shi.chen[AT]queensu.ca**
+Email: **14sc114[AT]queensu.ca**